-Data Redaction performs the redaction at runtime, that is, the moment that the user tries to view the data.
-This functionality is ideally suited for dynamic production systems in which data constantly changes.
+Data Redaction performs the redaction before the data is returned by the SQL query.
+Redaction is suited for production systems when you want to selectively obfuscate selected sensitive data for certain database users.
 While the data is being redacted, Oracle Database is able to process all of the data normally and to preserve the back-end referential integrity constraints.
-Data redaction can help you to comply with industry regulations such as Payment Card Industry Data Security Standard (PCI DSS) and the Sarbanes-Oxley Act.
+Data redaction can help you to comply with industry regulations such as Payment

+Card Industry Data Security Standard (PCI DSS) and the Sarbanes-Oxley Act by minimizing exposure of sensitive data such as PII to unauthorized persons.